agithyogendra/QuoteGenerator/README.md

 # QuoteGenerator
-Genrates a new quote accompanied by different color, which can be shared via twitter.
+Generates a new quote accompanied by different color, which can be shared via twitter.

 ### How to use
 * Click refresh button for a new quote